serverless/serverless/docs/providers/aws/guide/resources.md

 ## AWS CloudFormation Resource Reference

-To have consistent naming in the Cloudformation Templates that get deployed we use a standard pattern:
+To have consistent naming in the CloudFormation Templates that get deployed we use a standard pattern:

 `{Function Name}{Cloud Formation Resource Type}{ResourceName}{SequentialID or Random String}`